India Vs England 1st Test: Indian Team Historic First In 93 Years

 The Indian team at Leeds created a unique record of registering five collective centuries in a Test match for the first time, and it’s only the sixth occasion in the history of Test match cricket.
 India started playing Test cricket in 1932, and after 93 years of playing Test match cricket, India has achieved a unique record.
 India is the second team to do so in an overseas venue after Australia achieved this unique record in 1955 against West Indies at Kingston.

 Coming back to the current test match, in the first innings, Yashasvi Jaiswal, captain Shubham Gill and Rishabh Pant hit centuries, while in the second innings, K.L.
 Rahul and Rishabh Pant reached their centuries.
 Rishabh Pant and his fellow batters have put India in a strong position, and now it’s up to the bowlers to do the job for India; the England team is also quite balanced, with the advantage of playing at home.
+Let’s see a good final day of Test cricket with both teams going great guns.t hit centuries, while in the second innings, K.L.
+Rahul and Rishabh Pant reached their centuries.
+Rishabh Pant and his fellow batters have put India in a strong position, and now it’s up to the bowlers to do the job for India; the England team is also quite balanced, with the advantage of playing at home.
 Let’s see a good final day of Test cricket with both teams going great guns.

 Latest articles